 Increase your income

-Once you’ve reduced your expenses as much as possible, think about ways to increase your income to cover this budgeting shortfall.
+Once you’ve reduced your expenses as much as possible, think about increasing your income to cover this budgeting shortfall.

 - Volunteer to work overtime/pick up hours at work

 - Use your talents to make some extra cash.
-What hobbies or talents can you use to increase your income?
-Maybe car detailing, window washing, handyman services, babysitting or child care?
+What hobbies or skills can you use to increase your income?
+Maybe car detailing, window washing, handyman services, babysitting, or child care?
 You could also open an Etsy shop with items you’ve crafted or made.

 - Donate plasma.
 Some companies will pay up to $700 your first month

 You can find extra money in the craziest places, and now is when you need to see it!